iamagod/Authydra/README.md

 - The picture taking part is largely based on the work of Ichi Hirota’s dual-fisheye plug-in <https://github.com/theta360developers/original-dual-fisheye-plugin>
 - The integration of OpenCV is a combination of <https://community.theta360.guide/t/ricoh-blog-post-running-opencv-in-your-ricoh-theta/4084> and <https://www.learn2crack.com/2016/03/setup-opencv-sdk-android-studio.html> and a lot of trail and error!
 - The HDR part is based on https://www.learnopencv.com/high-dynamic-range-hdr-imaging-using-opencv-cpp-python/
+- The view in 360 is done using the great kaleidoscope library <https://github.com/thiagopnts/kaleidoscope> by Thiago Pontes

 Feel free to change, improve and of course use!

 Let me know what you think and run into!

  * TODO ideas
-  * - export default python script to recreate hdri offline?
+ * export default python script to recreate hdri offline?
-  * - support opencv 4
+ * support opencv 4
-  * - fix black hole sun
+ * fix black hole sun
-  * - support Z1
+ * support Z1
+ * dng support
-  * - support tonemapped jpg in theta default app -> no idea why it doesn't work, maybe something with adding right exif data but maybe not.
+ * support tonemapped jpg in theta default app -> no idea why it doesn't work, maybe something with adding right exif data but maybe not.
  *
  *
  * TODO v2.1
-  * - log counter of progress
-  * - calibrate auto stop jumps
-  * - better layout of webinterface
-  * - turn sound on/off
-  * - turn iso looping on/off
-  * - name session
-  * - viewer
-  * - dng support
-  * - disk space warnings
+ * total time calculator
+ * update database intent thingy
+ * add abort button (with option to delete)